Forget Me

 "Forget Me" is a song by Scottish singer-songwriter Lewis Capaldi.
 It was released on 9 September 2022 through Vertigo and Universal and serves as the lead single of his second studio album, Broken by Desire to Be Heavenly Sent.
-"Forget Me" debuted at number one in the UK Singles Chart, giving Capaldi his third number-one single in the United Kingdom.
+"Forget Me" debuted at number one on the UK Singles Chart, giving Capaldi his third number-one single in the United Kingdom, and was also the first new number-one single under the reign of King Charles III.
 It was nominated for Song of the Year at the 2023 Brit Awards.

 Background and composition

 The song marks the singer's first release in nearly three years.
 The song release was accompanied by an open letter, in which Capaldi admits to being nervous about the release, saying, "it could be the beginning of a beautiful chapter in my life, or the very public downward spiral that, let's face it, I'm probably due".
 According to Capaldi, the song deals with a break-up he experienced the year prior and the "post-life" of his ex he was only able to witness through social media.

 The song was described as an "80s-synth inspired track" as well as a "change of pace" in sound for the singer.
 The 1975's "Somebody Else" inspired the production of the track.

 "Forget Me" is performed in the key of E major with a tempo of 102 beats per minute, with Capaldi's vocals ranging from B_{3} to B_{5}.